 “Did—” His voice quavered, letting through the emotions that his glasses concealed.
 “Did something else happen?
 Did you message me?
 I had wifi on the flight from Seoul, but maybe nothing got through.
 Last I knew, the vet was keeping her for observation until tomorrow.
 Oh god, Mari, is she okay?”

 Mari stood up abruptly from the bow.
 Of all the scenarios she’d imagined before Viktor’s plane landed, panic hadn’t featured in a single one.
 Anger, absolutely.
 The most painful version had been the one where Viktor walked right past her as if she were a total stranger.
-There was a bonus variation where Yuuri gave her the same treatment three days later, they packed up Viktor's room in silence, and the Katsukis never heard from either of them again.
+There was a bonus variation where Yuuri gave her the same treatment a few days later, they packed up Viktor's room in silence, and the Katsukis never heard from either of them again.
 She would have deserved that.

 “Makkachin is fine.
 I mean, she will be.
 That’s not…” She had to pause and arrange the English words in her head.
 “She’s still at the vet, and we can pick her up tomorrow morning.
 I want to apologize for not watching her more closely.
 I’m sorry I didn’t clean up the shrine offerings before bed.
 I’m sorry you had to leave Yuuri alone in Moscow because of me.”